monkstone/monkstone.github.com/_posts/2015-10-15-porting_shiffman.md

 You can send me a tweet @[monkstoneT][twitter]

-Here is my first pass of the polymorphism sketch code:-
+###Here is a first pass to port the polymorphism sketch

+It runs but there is room for improvement

 {% highlight ruby %}
 # Learning Processing